mrdromedar/stalker_test/README.md

 When stalker_test is loaded, your jobs will no longer be enqueued in beanstalk.
 Instead, they are simply added to an in-memory queue, which can be accessed.

+However, please always check that you don't load this gem in your production environment, because otherwise your jobs won't be enqueued anymore.

 To use it in your tests:

 <pre>